typst/typst/tests/typ/layout/place.typ

 )

 ---
-// Test how the placed node interacts with paragraph spacing around it.
+// Test how the placed element interacts with paragraph spacing around it.
 #set page("a8", height: 60pt)

 First